 You may see some brands using dies to create fun shapes, but they do not typically contribute to nutrition.
 This technique is used to appeal to us, the pet owners.
 We tend to lean towards pet products that appeal to us, so manufacturers use this tactic to sell their products.

-Not as common, but starting to become more available, are baked kibbles.
+Not as common for dog food types, but starting to become more available, are baked kibbles.
 Baked kibbles are cooked at a lower temperature, leaving a more nutrient dense and flavourful kibble compared to extruded foods.

 Baked kibbles can be a little more expensive and not as widely available, but are an excellent option for kibble feeders looking for a more nutritious diet for their pet’s.